 Background: The offense covered by this section is a misdemeanor.
 The maximum term of imprisonment authorized by statute is one year.

 Historical Note: Effective November 1, 1987.
-Amended effective November 1, 1989 (see Appendix C, amendment 94).
+Amended effective November 1, 1989 (see Appendix C, amendment 94); November 1, 1995 (see Appendix C, amendment 511).

 §2A3.4.
 Abusive Sexual Contact or Attempt to Commit Abusive Sexual Contact